Stefan-Zintgraf/utils-github-create_repo/implementation_checklist.md

 **After successfully implementing and testing each step, all files, folders, and related artifacts must be stored in a subfolder named with the pattern `p{phase}_s{step}`.**

+**Every checklist step must also include the creation of a runnable `test_step_X_Y.py` script that verifies that step’s functionality, exercises `update_checklist.py`, and confirms the step’s checkbox when executed.
+Writing that script is part of the step’s implementation work.**

 **Examples:**
 - Phase 1, Step 1.1 → `p1_s1.1/`
 - Phase 2, Step 2.3 → `p2_s2.3/`